Chembe: Mansa Sugar Limited

 In December 2015, MANSA Sugar Limited, which was incorporated in 2014, proposed to set up a sugar plantation and processing factory in Chembe, Luapula for US$ 60 million.

 The Factory was commissioned in September 2018.

 Capacity: 500,000 tonnes of sugarcane per annum and 44,380 tonnes of white mill sugar.

 Mansa Chilli Limited

-In July 2016, Mansa Chilli Limited began constructing chili-processing plant in the Chembe Multi-Facility Economic Zone.
+In July 2016, Mansa Chilli Limited began constructing a chili-processing plant in the Chembe Multi-Facility Economic Zone.

 Population

 In 2010 Chembe district had 23,394 inhabitants, and in 2019 the district was projected to go to a number of up to 28,919.